SwiftValidatorCommunity/SwiftValidator/README.md

             if ssnTest.evaluateWithObject(value) {
                 return (true, .NoError)
             }
-            return (false, .SocialSecurity) // We will create this later ValidationErrorTYpe }
+            return (false, .SocialSecurity) // We will create this later ValidationErrorType.SocialSecurity }
         return (false, .SocialSecurity)
     }